sahilsharma04/log-analysis-udacity/readme.md

 How to run

-change directory to vagrant directory then vagrant up command to run the vagrant on vm vagrant ssh to login into vm change directory to vagrant use command psql -d news -f newsdata.sql to load database -use \c to connect to database="news"
+change directory to vagrant directory then vagrant up command to run the vagrant on vm

+then vagrant ssh to login into vm

+change directory to vagrant

+use command psql -d news -f newsdata.sql to load database

+-use \c to connect to database="news"

 -use \dt to see the tables in database

 -use \dv to see the views in database

 -use \q to quit the database

 use command python log.py to run the programm